pysan3/Norg-Tutorial/norg_tutorial.md

 Keys passed to `config.load` are name of plugins.
 Their documents can be found in [Neorg - Wiki](https://github.com/nvim-neorg/neorg/wiki) -> Pages.

-I already mentioned the necessary ones in [Kickstart Config](#kickstart-config), but here are ones I personally use as well.
+I already mentioned the necessary ones in [Kickstart Config](#kickstart-config), but here are ones I personally use on top of them.
 ```lua
 ["core.norg.concealer"] = { config = { icon_preset = "diamond" } },
 ["core.norg.esupports.metagen"] = { config = { type = "auto", update_date = true } },